777Sev777/Halo-2-Custom-Shaders/README.md

 Enhanced Shadow Mapping and Dynamic Lighting for Halo 2

+How to install: place both of either performance or full shaders to this path - tags/rasterizer/pixel_shadersDX9

 Featured on The Digsite E3 2003 Halo 2 Demo restoration: https://steamcommunity.com/sharedfiles/filedetails/?id=3360515088